Chukwuemeka-James/Data-Governance-AI-Assistant/README.md

 | How does blockchain enhance data governance?        | By providing immutability, transparency, and auditability of data transactions, supporting verifiable and tamper-resistant governance.                   |
 | What is a Data Protection Impact Assessment (DPIA)? | A process to assess and mitigate data protection risks, especially when handling sensitive or large-scale personal data.                                 |

-More example Q\&As are available within the application interface.

 ---

 ## Contributing